|

 During Norman times it appears in the Domesday Survey of 1086

-as the Blackburn Hundred with St. Mary's Church having stood
+as the Blackburn Hundred with St. Mary's Church having stood there

-time, Blackburn had undergone extensive industrialisation, like
+had undergone extensive industrialisation, like many other Lancashire

 However, the 20th century saw the textile industry in serious